dylan-lang/opendylan/documentation/duim-reference/source/geom.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The DUIM-Geometry library exposes a number of errors that can be signalled in certain circumstances.
-They are shown in Table `See The
+They are shown in Table `The
-<transform-error> class and its subclasses <geom.htm#91566>`_.
+<transform-error> class and its subclasses`_.
 All the
 errors shown are subclasses of the *<error>* class.
 Note that the subclasses of *<transform-error>* are all specific to particular errors.